 Last updated: November 2018

-Protecting your personal information is extremely important to us at Legal & General.
+Protecting your personal information is extremely important us to Legal & General.
 It’s especially important for a large financial company like ours, as our customers trust us to look after a huge amount of sensitive information on everything from their business affairs to their medical history.

 The way we collect, use, store and share your information is equally important.
 Our customers expect us to manage their information privately and securely.
 If we don’t, they’ll lose their trust in us.